moosylog/oma/README.md

 </div>

-You just upgraded your keyboard.
-Voyager, Moonlander, Glove80, Go60 — whatever you moved to, the hardware feels great.

-But your layout?
-That part hurts.

-OMA exists for exactly this moment.
+OMA converts ZSA Oryx layouts into MoErgo-compatible layouts.

-It takes your ZSA Oryx setup and translates it into MoErgo’s ecosystem so your layers, combos, and lighting don’t have to start from scratch.
+It preserves your layers, combos, and lighting so you can move to new hardware without rebuilding from scratch.

-No rebuild.
-No reinvention.
-Just continuation.

 ---